 Issuers are looking to nab new cardholders with some sweet deals right now.
 Per The Points Guy’s research, these are some of the best sign-up bonuses available for travel cards at the moment:

 Sign-up bonus: 50,000 bonus points after spending $4,000 in the first three months.

 Other perks: Two points per dollar spent on dining and travel, no foreign transaction fees, annual fee ($95) waived the first year and points are transferrable to 11 major airlines and hotel loyalty programs.

-Other perks: Two miles per every dollar spent, 10% bonus on miles redeemed for travel, annual fee ($89) waived the first year, no foreign transaction fees and points can be redeemed with any airline.
+Other perks: Two miles per every dollar spent, 5% bonus on miles redeemed for travel, annual fee of $89 (waived first year), no foreign transaction fees and points can be redeemed with any airline.

 Generally, these and other rewards cards are available to consumers with the best credit scores, so if your score isn’t good enough yet, you can use your desire for these rewards as motivation to improve your credit.
 Before applying for a credit card (or any loan), you should have an idea of where your credit stands, because you don’t want to apply for credit you won’t get.
 You can get two of your credit scores for free on Credit.com and see how those scores may help you qualify for certain credit cards, too.
 Keep in mind that applying for new credit will cause a small, temporary drop in your credit scores, so it’s best to apply sparingly and only for products you think you qualify for.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.